Impact of the Pandemic on Dementia Care

 Understanding the Situation

-People with dementia often express a desire to “go home,” even when they are in a place they consider their home.
+People living with dementia often express a desire to “go home,” even when they are in a place they consider their home.
 This can be an emotional reaction stemming from feelings of loneliness, confusion, or nostalgia.
 Reassuring dementia patients during such moments is crucial to providing comfort and security.

 Immediate Responses

-When a person with dementia says, “I want to go home,” it’s important to focus on the emotional needs underlying the statement:
+When a person living with dementia says, “I want to go home,” it’s important to focus on the emotional needs underlying the statement:

 • Loneliness or Fear: “I know you miss your beautiful home in the country.
 Tell me about it.”